hadleym/indy-sdk/doc/getting-started/getting-started.md

     ```

 11. **Faber** anonymously encrypts the connection response by calling ``crypto.anon_crypt`` with the **Steward** verkey.
-   The Anonymous-encryption schema is designed for the sending of messages to a Recipient which has been given its public key.
+   The Anonymous-encryption schema is designed for sending messages to a Recipient where the Recipient's keys is is known (in this case, **Faber** knows the key being used by **Steward** in this connection from the `connection_request`).
 Only the Recipient can decrypt these messages, using its private key.
 While the Recipient can verify the integrity of the message, it cannot verify the identity of the Sender.
     ```python
     # Faber Agent
     anoncrypted_connection_response = await crypto.anon_crypt(steward_faber_verkey, connection_response.encode('utf-8'))